Tubular adenoma of the colon and rectum

 Tubular adenoma with low grade dysplasia

 Low grade dysplasia is an early precancerous change seen in most tubular adenomas.
 If left untreated, low grade dysplasia can change into high grade dysplasia or cancer over time.
-However, the overall risk is low.
+However, the overall risk of this change developing is low.

 Tubular adenoma with high grade dysplasia

-A margin is any tissue that was cut by the surgeon in order to remove the tubular adenoma from your body.
+A margin is any tissue that the surgeon cut to remove the tubular adenoma from your body.
 Dysplasia at the cut edge of the tissue means that the abnormal tissue may not have been completely removed from the body.

-Some tubular adenomas grow on a piece of tissue called a stalk and the adenoma is removed by cutting the stalk.
-In these cases, the margin is the part of the stalk that is cut.
+Some tubular adenomas grow on a piece of tissue called a stalk, and the adenoma is removed by cutting the stalk.
+In these cases, the margin is the part of the cut stalk.
 However, most tubular adenomas are removed and sent to pathology as multiple pieces (fragments) of tissue.
 In these cases, it may not be possible for your pathologist to determine which piece is the real margin and the changes seen at the margin will not be described in your report.

 A+ A A-